gzurbach/petite-url/README.md

   "longUrl": "http://boundless.co"
 }
 ```
-It is also possible to pass a custom ID (min 6 char), such as:
+You may also provide a custom ID for the URL (min 6 char), such as:
 ```
 POST http://localhost:3000/links
 {